samsungsamiio/samsungsami.io/source/sami/tutorials/your-first-application.md

 Follow [these instructions](/sami/sami-documentation/developer-user-portals.html#creating-an-application) to create an application using the Developer Portal.
 For this tutorial, select the following:

 - Set "Redirect URL" for your application to `http://localhost:8000/samidemo/index.php`.
-- Choose "Client Credentials Flow & Implicit Flow".
+- Choose "Client credentials, auth code, implicit".
 - Under "PERMISSIONS", click "Add Device Type" button.
 Choose "Sami Gear Fit" as the device type.
 Check both "Read" and "Write" permissions for this device type.

 [Make a note of your client ID.](/sami/sami-documentation/developer-user-portals.html#how-to-find-your-application-id) This is your application ID, which you will need later.